stitchdata/docs/_developer-files/connect/api/objects/extractions/get-logs-for-an-extraction-job.md

 # -------------------------- #

 returns: |
-  If successful, the API will return a status of <code class="api success">200 OK</code> and TODO.
+  If successful, the API will return a status of `302 Found`.
+The **Location** header field in the response will contain a URL where you can download the logs for the specified extraction job.

 # ------------------------------ #